Featured Post

 (Also, penguins do not exist in Madagascar, and ring-tailed lemurs have a queen, not a king, because they are a female dominant species.)

-But she takes down more than pop culture's assumptions.
-She offers, sometimes gleefully, the many female-dominant species, are promiscuous and cunning in their sex lives.
+But Cooke takes down more than pop culture's assumptions.
+She offers, sometimes gleefully, the many female-dominant species that are promiscuous and cunning in their sex lives.
 Take the female songbirds, long thought to be monogamous for life, who often slip away for a little extra sexual relations on the side before returning to the nest.
 They may be socially monogamous, but they seek out and enjoy the extra male attention.

 Why all this happens is still being debated, investigated and researched.
 It's a lot of work, and example of contradiction abound.
 For instance, chimps and bonobos, our closest primate evolutionary mates, are total opposites.